Hamid Naderi Yeganeh

-Hamid Naderi Yeganeh (حمید نادری یگانه; born July 26, 1990 in Iran) is an Iranian mathematical artist and digital artist.
+Hamid Naderi Yeganeh (حمید نادری یگانه; born 26 July 1990) is an Iranian mathematician, mathematical artist and digital artist.
 He is known for using mathematical formulas to create drawings of real-life objects, intricate and symmetrical illustrations, animations, fractals and tessellations.
 Naderi Yeganeh uses mathematics as the main tool to create artworks.
 Therefore, his artworks can be totally described by mathematical concepts.
-Mathematical concepts he uses in his work include trigonometric functions, exponential function, Fibonacci sequence, sawtooth wave, etc.
+Mathematical concepts he uses in his work include trigonometric functions, exponential function, Fibonacci sequence and the sawtooth wave.